‘I know what it is,’ I said. ‘It's the hearse that used to be up on bricks in the

 indulged in excited bouts of patriotic spy-hunting.

-To browse at Amazon Kindle USA - click here
+To browse the e-book at Amazon Kindle USA - click here

-To browse at Amazon Kindle UK - click here
+To browse the e-book at Amazon Kindle UK - click here